ecs-hk/ec2-cfengine37/README.md

 ### One-time install and setup

-Install the CFEngine package and clone this git repository.
+On the hub system, install the CFEngine package and clone this git repository.
 Then:

 ```
 # cp -r ./ec2-cfengine37/masterfiles/* /var/cfengine/masterfiles